 Mr. George Towery, a longtime Crestwood resident and a National Night host for the past 7 years, has generously volunteered to Chair the SCA National Night Out event this year.
 Our celebration will feature Front Yard Gatherings at 25 locations within the SCA boundaries.

 Our April 17 meeting featured three local real estate panelists: Janice Buckley from Long and Foster, Mike Anastasia from Keller Williams, and Anthony Carr from Debbie Doğrul Associates.
 In a round robin discussion, we heard their expert opinions on a variety of topics.

 Like the coming season, things are germinating around us.
 The mall will commence in the June timeframe, while other properties are springing up (e.g., the Chik fil-A, two Hilton-family hotels, and new office buildings) or are in the planning stages (Boston Properties near the metro and the Metro Police sub-station).
 The SCA also took an active role in changing the course of events at Lake Accotink Park which was slated to be completely de-staffed until mid-March.

 The Springfield Civic Association (SCA) welcomes you as we enter a new era, a Springfield Renaissance, if you will.
-Our local mall commences its two-year rebuild in July; watch its rebirth as a town center.
-New hotels and office buildings are on the rise bringing new restaurants, new activity and a welcome breeze of renewal.
+The new Springfield Town Center has now completed Phase I of it's re-birth.
+New hotels and office buildings along with new parking options are on the rise bringing new restaurants, new activity and a welcome breeze of renewal.
 The SCA has helped to make this happen, partnering with Fairfax County government, local businesses and adjoining civic associations and home owner associations.
-SCA’s tradition of community activism and grass roots engagement is alive, well, and looking to the future.
+SCA's tradition of community activism and grass roots engagement is alive, well, and looking to the future.
 Come be a part of it; there is something for everyone and your contribution will only make us more vital.
 Continue reading